-SOP In line of the practices BSFS continues the exercises of procurement policies with minimal negative impact to the environment.
-Our suppliers are selected based on their quality and commitment and undergo their standards.
-For ensure items that are labeled as nonperishable, deliveries are lower in frequencies but in higher volumes.
-Basic items are consolidated to a few dedicated suppliers reduce transportation emissions and ensure higher efficiency.
+In line of the SOP and good practices BSFS continues the exercises of procurement policies with minimal negative impact to the environment.
+Our suppliers are selected based on their quality and commitment and undergo audits to ensure their standards.
+For items that are labeled as non-perishable, deliveries are lower in frequencies but in higher volumes.
+Basic items are consolidated to a few dedicated suppliers to reduce transportation emissions and ensure higher efficiency.

-We manage our GreenHouse Gas ("GHG") in compliance with the Environmental Quality Act (Clean Air) Regulations 2014 by replacing energy-hungry incandescent light bulbs with more energy-efficient florescent light bulbs and L.E.D.
+We manage our GreenHouse Gas ("GHG") in compliance with the Environmental Quality Act (Clean Air) Regulations 2014 by replacing energyhungry incandescent light bulbs with more energy-efficient florescent light bulbs and L.E.D.
 Office equipments such as computers, printers and fax machines are turned off after work hours.